MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 In "Configure user storage of BitLocker recovery information" select whether users are allowed, required, or not allowed to generate a 48-digit recovery password or a 256-bit recovery key.

 Select "Omit recovery options from the BitLocker setup wizard" to prevent users from specifying recovery options when they turn on BitLocker on a drive.
-This means that you won't be able to specify which recovery option to use when you turn on BitLocker, instead BitLocker recovery options for the drive are determined by the policy setting.
+This means that you will not be able to specify which recovery option to use when you turn on BitLocker, instead BitLocker recovery options for the drive are determined by the policy setting.

 In "Save BitLocker recovery information to Active Directory Domain Services", choose which BitLocker recovery information to store in AD DS for operating system drives.
 If you select "Backup recovery password and key package", both the BitLocker recovery password and key package are stored in AD DS.
 Storing the key package supports recovering data from a drive that has been physically corrupted.
 If you select "Backup recovery password only," only the recovery password is stored in AD DS.

-Select the "don't enable BitLocker until recovery information is stored in AD DS for operating system drives" check box if you want to prevent users from enabling BitLocker unless the computer is connected to the domain and the backup of BitLocker recovery information to AD DS succeeds.
+Select the "Do not enable BitLocker until recovery information is stored in AD DS for operating system drives" check box if you want to prevent users from enabling BitLocker unless the computer is connected to the domain and the backup of BitLocker recovery information to AD DS succeeds.

 > [!NOTE]
-> If the "don't enable BitLocker until recovery information is stored in AD DS for operating system drives" check box is selected, a recovery password is automatically generated.
+> If the "Do not enable BitLocker until recovery information is stored in AD DS for operating system drives" check box is selected, a recovery password is automatically generated.

 - If you enable this policy setting, you can control the methods available to users to recover data from BitLocker-protected operating system drives.

 - If this policy setting is disabled or not configured, the default recovery options are supported for BitLocker recovery.
-By default a DRA is allowed, the recovery options can be specified by the user including the recovery password and recovery key, and recovery information isn't backed up to AD DS.
+By default a DRA is allowed, the recovery options can be specified by the user including the recovery password and recovery key, and recovery information is not backed up to AD DS.
 <!-- Device-SystemDrivesRecoveryOptions-Description-End -->

 <!-- Device-SystemDrivesRecoveryOptions-Editable-Begin -->